ngchianglin/ngx_http_uri_whitelist_module/README.md

 # ngx_http_uri_whitelist_module
-An nginx module that allows access to URI based on a whitelist.
+An nginx module that allows access to URIs based on a whitelist.

 ## Introduction
 This nginx module blocks access to URLs that are not in a whitelist, it displays HTTP 404 error.
 It can be used to protect website, web application and api endpoint by restricting access to only specific URL.

 Vulnerabilities that arise from misconfiguration of application framework that exposes sensitive administrative interface can be mitigated through the use of this module.
+Accidental disclosure of sensitive data through the uploading of sensitive files can be mitigated as well.

-The module can be used directly on a site hosted by nginx or with nginx as a reverse proxy.
+The module can be used directly on a site hosted by nginx or with nginx as a reverse proxy for a backend web application or website.

 ## Installation